GrantJamesPowell/elixir_conf_example_1/README.md

 After you've understood the runtime characteristics of the `part1/sync` and `part2/async` endpoints, guess at the results of the following benchmarks and then test your assumptions
   * 3000 requests using a concurrency of 50 against `part1/serial`
   * 3000 requests using a concurrency of 50 against `part1/async`

+How long did each request take?
+Which endpoint returned to the client the fastest?
+What is the implication on memory and cpu usage, can you see these in the `:observer` screens?

 ```
 ab -n 3000 -c 50 http://127.0.0.1:4000/part1/serial